geoffryan/afterglowpy/README.md

 A Python module to calculate GRB afterglow light curves and spectra.
 Makes liberal use of [van Eerten & MacFadyen 2010](https://arxiv.org/abs/1006.5125) and [van Eerten 2018](https://arxiv.org/abs/1801.01848).

+If you use this code in a publication, please refer to the package by name and cite "Ryan, G., van Eerten, H., Troja, N., and Piro, L. (in prep)".
+A publication describing the code is forthcoming in the very near future.

 ## Installation/Building

 To build: